In the podcast, Fred and Mistry discuss buying during a pandemic.

-The problem is multiply you by 1000.
-Roughly, depending on the house, you know, and and also understand that other people have the same taste you do.
-So when there’s really a nice tastefully done house with nice equipment in it on a good location on grade Street and good school district.
+The problem is to multiply you by 1000.
+Roughly, depending on the house, you know, and also understand that other people have the same taste you do.
+So when there’s really a nice tastefully done house with nice equipment in it on a good location on a great street with a good school district.
 Everybody wants that.
 So it’s like there’s one banana left in the supermarket.
 50 people are outside, they all want a banana.
 That’s the way it is.
 And it’s like the banana republic of real estate at this point.
 So there are a whole bunch of things.
-Now let me just tell you, every single house is not like this, that desirable ones are and you know what they are, as I kind of just described, there’s other property that’s just sitting, and I’ll discuss that after because that’s kind of the secret sauce of finding a house if you can’t get into the crazy bidding process.
+Now let me just tell you, every single house is not like this, that desirable ones are and you know what they are, as I kind of just described, there’s another property that’s just sitting, and I’ll discuss that after because that’s kind of the secret sauce of finding a house if you can’t get into the crazy bidding process.

-Okay, so let’s start, let’s take your typical four bedroom, two and a half bath suburban house on a 7000 square foot.
+Okay, so let’s start, let’s take your typical four-bedroom, two-and-a-half-bath suburban house on a 7000 square foot.
 Lot.
 It’s a 2800 square foot house.
-It’s located in a great neighborhood with the school district that has a nine on it.
+It’s located in a great neighborhood with a school district that has a nine on it.
 And it’s price let’s just for fun, say a million dollars.
-Okay.
-So here’s the two things that happen.
+So here are the two things that happen.
 Number one, either the listing agent is going to say on this date, we’re going to take all your offers.
 That’s your worst case.
 That’s your worst scenario.
-Okay.
 And why is that?
-Why is that your worst scenario because everybody’s bidding at once.
+Why is that your worst scenario because everybody is bidding at once?
 So you have all the competition.
 Now if there’s a property that is available for sale, but they don’t have a date on it, here’s the number one thing you have to understand and know no matter what, go and see that house as soon as you possibly can to determine if you’re going to want to buy it.
 I mean as soon as possible.

 You’re on Redfin, you have the alerts going, you get that alert.
-You’ve slack me Tell me Let’s see this today, between four and seven.
-Fine, we’ll make the appointment as quick as we possibly can.
+You’ve to slack me tell me “Let’s see this today, between four and seven.”
+Fine, we’ll make the appointment as quickly as we possibly can.
 So that’s number one.
 And if you get it, you like it, you write it.
-And I don’t care if there’s disclosures or anything, because I just lost two houses client was going to see him on Saturday.
+And I don’t care if there are disclosures or anything because I just lost two houses client was going to see him on Saturday.
 Today is I made the appointments on Wednesday morning, Wednesday afternoon, I got an email.
 It was the same listing agents a matter of fact, and both are under agreement.
 Gone, because the seller, thinks about the seller.
 It’s really important.
 It’s got nothing to do with you, but it’s all about the seller.
-So the seller wants to be comfortable that they know they got a great price terms they can accept like nobody trying to do 15,000 inspections after you’ve done inspections and termites.
+So the seller wants to be comfortable that they know they got a great price with great terms they can accept like nobody trying to do 15,000 inspections after you’ve done inspections and termites.
 They’ve waived the mortgage or paying cash or they’re getting a loan super quick.
-They’re going to close in very short period of time.
-So there’s reasons that this thing went off.
+They’re going to close in a very short period of time.
+So there are reasons that this thing went off.
 Basically, the seller said, Oh my god, I have to take this offer.
 So you have to be prepared to do the same thing to have

-The seller say, Oh my god, we’re going to take this offer.
-So let’s talk about that secondary problem, if everybody bids at the same time.
+The seller says, Oh my god, we’re going to take this offer.
+So let’s talk about that secondary problem if everybody bids at the same time.
 So here’s what’s going to happen by that point.
 You should, if you’re in Northern California, and you probably don’t, if you’re anywhere else, have inspections, termites, all that stuff done on the property.
 If they are, no matter what the results are, you just have to waive them.